Driving the loop

 1. Merge input

-Pending items (submitted via submit_input()) are appended to the working transcript.
+Pending items — submitted through an InputRequest / ToolRoundInfo handle — are appended to the working transcript.
 The driver emits AgentEvent::InputAccepted to observers.
+(The transcript handed to Agent::start is loaded passively at session creation and is not re-merged here.)

 Before: